djbetancourt-gh/funGp/cran-comments.md

     - Confirmed directly from the NOTEs that the URL is working fine
   - checking for detritus in the temp directory ...
 NOTE
     - Only on Windows Server 2022, R-devel, 64 bit
-    - might be related to the first NOTE
+    - As noted in R-hub issue #503, this could be due to a bug/crash in MiKTeX and can likely be ignored

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.